 This section allows you to invite collaborators to assist in the completion of your Application.
 If you are the primary applicant, you may add collaborators and invite them to the Application.
-To begin, click the ADD COLLABORATORS button ADD COLLABORATORS button
+To begin, click the ADD COLLABORATORS button

 1. This page allows you to add multiple collaborators at once.
 To add the first collaborator, click "+ ADD COLLABORATOR."